Transforming the Student Experience

 Current instructors include:

 John Fisher is a Senior Vice President at CBRE Limited, a Fortune 500 commercial real estate brokerage firm.
-He is the President, Board of Directors for NAIOP Alberta, and a frequent panelist, speaker and writer for the commercial real estate industry.
-John has a BA in Economics, and a MBA from York University and Northwestern University.
-He teaches the MBA course in Real Estate Investment & Analysis.
+He is the former President, Board of Directors for NAIOP Alberta, and a frequent panelist, speaker and writer for the commercial real estate industry.
+John has a BA in Economics, and an MBA from York University and Northwestern University.
+He teaches REAL 627 titled Real Estate Investment & Analysis.

 Jason Jogia is the CEO of Avenue Living Opportunity Trust and CIO of Avenue Living Asset Management, one of the largest private real estate owner/operators in Western Canada.
-He specializes in debt and equity analysis, investment analysis, asset management, and corporate finance, and teaches the undergraduate Real Estate Investment & Analysis course.
-Jason has an MBA focused in Finance from the University of Calgary, and a Masters in Corporate Finance from SDA Bocconi.
+Jason is also the Co-Founder of Circuit Stream.
+He specializes in debt and equity analysis, investment analysis, asset management, and corporate finance.
+Jason has an MBA (Finance) from the University of Calgary, and a Masters in Corporate Finance from SDA Bocconi.
+He co-teaches REAL 427 titled Real Estate Investment and Analysis.

-Steve Raby is a Senior Partner with Norton Rose Fullbright, a global law firm providing full business law services.
-He brings his extensive experience in all aspects of commercial real estate transactions, municipal planning and subdivision, leasing law, condominium law, construction law and mortgage law to teaching the Real Estate Legal & Operating Environment class.
+Steve Raby is a Senior Partner with Norton Rose Fulbright, a global law firm providing full business law services.
+Steve has extensive experience in all aspects of commercial real estate transactions, municipal planning and subdivision, leasing law, condominium law, construction law and mortgage law.
 Steve graduated with a LL.B from the University of Alberta.
+He teaches REAL 447 / 647 titled Real Estate Legal & Operating Environment.

-Ed is the President and COO of Nunstar Properties Inc., a real estate and hotel operations company based in Northern Canada.
+Ed is the President and COO of Touchstone Holdings and Nunastar Properties, both based in Northwest and Nunavut Territories.
+Touchstone Holdings Ltd. is a privately held Canadian corporation focused on investment and asset management.
+Nunastar Properties is one of northern Canada’s largest income property owners and is the largest hospitality industry operator in the Territories.
 Previously, Ed has held executive management positions with a variety of companies in the real estate industry.
-He teaches the MBA Advanced Real Estate Development course.
 Ed holds a BA from the University of Winnipeg, and a Master of City Planning from the University of Manitoba.
+He teaches REAL 667 titled Real Estate Advanced Capstone.

 Jaydan is the President and CEO Attainable Homes Calgary, a non-profit organization created and owned by the City of Calgary dedicated to making homeownership a reality for people who may not traditionally qualify.
-Jaydan is a registered professional planner, and a co-instructor for the Land Development and Planning course.
-Jaydan holds a Master of Environmental Design in Planning from the University of Calgary.
+Prior to joining Attainable Homes Jaydan held senior development roles at Brookfield Residential and Anthem Properties in Calgary.
+Jaydan is a registered professional planner and holds a Master of Environmental Design in Planning from the University of Calgary.
+Jaydan co-teaches REAL 437 / 637 titled Land Development & Planning.

 There are several scholarships offered to BComm and MBA students enrolled at the Haskayne School of Business.
 To learn more about specific scholarships, go to https://www.ucalgary.ca/registrar/finances/awards